Maumagnaguagno/HyperTensioN_U/README.md

 Several problems may refer to the same domain, as many situations may happen within the same constraints.
 Differently from JSHOP descriptions the operators may have uncertain effects with known probabilities instead of a cost.
 Rewards are used to better evaluate which plan is better, instead of the total plan cost.
-External function call and semantic attachments are also available.
+External function calls and semantic attachments are also available.

 ### Domain
 ```Lisp